Phonon-blocked junction calorimeter

-In panel (a), the cooling factor $\eta$ is plotted as a function of bath temperature $T_B$ and bias voltage $V_J$.
-The red dashed line indicates the bias voltage that maximizes cooling, closely following the approximate optimal bias $V_\opt$ (black dotted line).
-Moving away from this optimal point, cooling effectiveness diminishes, and at certain voltages, even switches to heating, with the boundary shown by the white dashed line where $\eta=0$.
-Unlike an ideal detector, where $\eta$ increases with lowering temperature, the practical device achieves a maximum of 85\% around 0.25 K, close to that reported in experiment\cite{gordeeva2020}.
-This saturation is attributed to subgap tunneling effects, characterized by $\Gamma = 10^{-3}$, which dominates the detector performance at low temperatures.
-Subgap tunneling smears the singularity of superconducting density of states by allowing states to appear within the gap\cite{Pekola2004}, reducing the efficiency of hot electron filtering and causing excess Joule heating.
-This effect introduces additional voltage-dependent heating as shown in Eq.\eqref{eq:PJ_approx}, independent of bath temperature, which reduces cooling efficiency at lower temperatures.
+Figure \ref{fig:real_device} provides a detailed look at the numerically computed performance of such a practical microcalorimeter, showcasing how realistic device parameters affect both the cooling factor $\eta$ and the FWHM energy resolution $\Delta E$.
+In panel (a), the cooling factor $\eta$ is plotted as a function of the bath temperature $T_B$ and the bias voltage $V_J$.
+The red dashed line indicates the bias voltage that maximizes cooling, closely following the approximate optimal bias $V_\opt = \Delta_0 - 0.66k_BT_0$ (black dotted line).
+Moving away from this optimal point, the cooling effectiveness diminishes, and at a certain range of voltages, it even switches to heating, with the boundary where $\eta=0$ shown by the white dashed lines.
+Unlike an ideal detector, where $\eta$ increases monotonously with lowering temperature, the practical device achieves a maximum of 85\% around 0.25 K, close to that reported in experiment\cite{gordeeva2020}.
+This limitation is attributed to subgap tunneling effects, characterized by $\Gamma = 10^{-3}$, which dominate the detector performance at low temperatures.
+Subgap tunneling smears the singularity of the superconducting density of states by allowing states to appear within the gap\cite{dynes1978}, reducing the efficiency of hot electron filtering and causing excess Joule heating of the normal metal\cite{Pekola2004}.
+This effect is responsible for the additional voltage-dependent heating term in Eq.\eqref{eq:PJ_approx}, which, being independent of bath temperature, reduces cooling factor at low temperatures $T < 0.2$ K.